||Hotel, Mountain Hut

 This hike is not vehicle supported.
 You will need to carry a pack with all the clothing and accessories you will need for the duration of hike (see our Sample Packing List.)
-With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 15 to 20 lbs., including lunch and water.
+With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 15 – 20 lbs., including lunch and water.
 Any extra luggage or belongings you may have can be left at the hotel in Pralognan-la-Vanoise.

 ACCOMMODATIONS AND FACILITIES

 All the refuges along our Tour of the Vanoise route are hosted by guardians, and their hard-working team, who pride themselves in providing good wholesome meals in a convivial atmosphere.
 Staying in a refuge allows you to experience that special feeling of being in the up in the mountains as the sun sets and the stars appear.
 The atmosphere in the refuges is friendly and jovial, as hikers from many countries gather to spend the night.
-We believe that staying in the huts offers a wonderful opportunity to enjoy the camaraderie of hikers from other parts of the world, experience something new and wonderful, and take part in the simple tradition of the European style of hiking hut-to-hut.
+We believe that staying in the huts offers a wonderful opportunity to enjoy the camaraderie of hikers from other parts of the world, experience something new and wonderful, and take part in the simple tradition of the European style of hut-to-hut hiking.